-As an example of the green algae, you will use either Ulva (sea lettuce) or a freshwater, filamentous species such as Spirogyra.
+As an example of the green algae, use either Ulva (sea lettuce) or a freshwater, filamentous species such as Spirogyra.
 Proceed as follows:

 - 1. Blot the sheets or clumps of algae dry with paper towels.
 For filamentous species put enough dried mass into a small mortar to completely cover the bottom.
-For Ulva cut the sheet into small pieces (about 1 cm) until the mortar is about one third full. - Add about 2 cm (0.25 level teaspoon) of sand and 5 ml of acetone.
+For Ulva cut the sheet into small pieces (~1 cm2) until the mortar is about one third full. - 2.
+Add ~2 cc of sand and 5 mL of acetone.
 Grind with the pestle for 3-4 minutes, or for as long as necessary for the solvent to become a dark green.
-Carefully pour the solvent extract into a 50 ml beaker labeled "green alga."
+Carefully pour the solvent extract into a 50-mL beaker labeled with the name of the genus you used.
 (All group members should pour their extract into the same beaker.)
-If there is too little extract to pour, add 2-3 ml of acetone to the ground tissue.
+If there is too little extract to pour, add 2-3 mL of acetone to the ground tissue. - 3.
+Add an additional 4 mL of acetone and grind for 1 minute, or until the solvent again becomes dark green.
+Pour the solvent extract into the beaker, then use the bottom of the pestle force out as much extract as possible.
+Let the contents of the beaker settle.

-- 3. Add an additional 4 ml of acetone and grind for 1 minute, or until the solvent again becomes dark green.
-Again, if there is too little extract to pour, add 2-3 ml of acetone to the ground tissue.
-Pour the solvent extract into the 50 ml beaker, then use the bottom of the pestle force out as much extract as possible.
-Let the contents of the beaker settle. - 4.
-Wash the mortar and pestle thoroughly. - 5.
-Carefully decant the extract equally into the 10 ml beakers labeled "green alga."
-Be sure to decant only the clear acetone extract that forms the upper layer of the fluid in the large beaker; do not pour out the sediment or the cloudy, aqueous solution from the bottom layer.
+- 4. Wash the mortar and pestle thoroughly. - 5.
+Carefully decant into 10-mL beakers labeled "green alga" the clear acetone extract that forms the upper layer of the fluid in the 50-mL beaker.
+Do not pour out the sediment or the cloudy, aqueous solution from the bottom layer.

-Chromatography Procedures
+Chromatography procedures

-The acetone extracts contain a mixture of pigments, which you will separate by thin layer chromatography, or TLC.
+The organic solvent (acetone or methanol/pet ether) extracts contain a mixture of pigments, which you will separate by thin layer chromatography, or TLC.
 This process uses a thin plastic plate coated with silica gel.
 A sample of a mixture of compounds is deposited near the bottom of the plate, and the plate is then placed vertically in a suitable solvent.
 As the solvent is wicked up, it passes the sample and starts to carry the compounds upward with it.
 Different compounds dissolved in the solvent adsorb to the silica gel to different degrees; the more polar a molecule, the more strongly it is adsorbed.
-(Note: Adsorb means adhere to the surface of another compound without forming a chemical bond.)
-As a result, some compounds, the relatively more polar ones, remain near the bottom of the plate while other, less polar ones are carried by the solvent nearer the top.
+(Note: adsorb means adhere to the surface of another compound without forming a chemical bond.)
+As a result, some compounds, the relatively more polar ones, remain near the bottom of the plate, while other, less polar ones, are carried by the solvent nearer the top.

-Each student will make separate chromatograms from the acetone extracts of the cyanobacterium, red, brown, and green algae, and from leaves of a representative flowering plant, spinach.
+Each student will make separate chromatograms from the organic solvent (acetone or methanol/pet ether) extracts of the cyanobacteria, red, brown, and green algae, and from leaves of a representative flowering plant, spinach.
 You will not make chromatograms from either of the aqueous extracts.
-Your instructor will use these for a demonstration when you are ready to interpret your results.